charles2ke/Agent-Chaos-Monkey/README.md

 Deliberately inject connector failures, latency, bad responses, expired auth and malformed data to test whether agents recover safely

-Buold a first runnable Agent Chaos Monkey MVP.
+Build a first runnable Agent Chaos Monkey MVP.

 The repo contains a React/Vite frontend and an ASP.NET Core .NET 8 backend.
 The UI lets you configure an agent endpoint, enter a scenario, select injected failures, run the experiment, and see a resilience score, latency/status, Claude findings, recommended fixes, and the raw agent response.